 SAFe and Scrum are considered to be the most popular agile project management methods.
 However, SAFe was actually conceived to overcome Scum limitations.
 Though if we consider Scrum as the “go-to” reference for single-team project management, SAFe is addressing cross-functional project management teams.
 As a matter of fact, Scrum is suitable for small manageable agile teams.
 But when the number of those small agile teams expands, the need for a larger framework is undeniable.
 And it’s where SAFe comes in line.

 To say the least, the purpose of implementing SAFe (an agile framework at enterprise scale) is to encourage a profound, in-depth transformation of the organization, to promote agile values (just like Scrum) throughout all company departments, not only in IT or R&D depts (which is the case with Scrum).
 That way, we ensure that software development projects are truly aligned with and integrated into the corporate strategy, and that customers’ requirements and expectations are met.
-For short, Scrum enables one team to be agile; SAFe enables a whole enterprise to be agile, by aligning and synchronizing all teams to work towards common goals, with common processes and even tools.
+For short, Scrum enables one team to be agile; SAFe enables a whole enterprise to be agile, by aligning and synchronizing all teams to work towards common goals, with common processes and even SAFe tools for Enterprise Agile Planning.

 However, scaling agile means going through a deployment that’s way more complex than Scrum.
 Let’s go through SAFe fundamentals.